 When talking with the current payee, discuss such issues as the following:

 The payee's knowledge of the beneficiary's whereabouts and living arrangements;

-His/her reasons for wanting or not wanting to continue as payee; and
+Their reasons for wanting or not wanting to continue as payee; and

 Any information pertinent to the beneficiary's capability.

 Do not furnish the name of the successor payee under disclosure policy, unless it

 is being released to a legal guardians or parents of a minor child (see GN 03316.120A.).

 Advise the current payee of the expected date of the change when contacting them.